olvaffe/olv-notes/graphics/apps/chromium.md

     - `viz::OutputPresenterGL::AllocateImages()`
   - other places such as `OzoneImageBacking::UploadFromMemory` call `ProduceSkiaGanesh` which also import the native pixmap

+## GPU and GL

+- GL is initialized in `GpuInit::InitializeAndStartSandbox`
+- `gl::init::InitializeStaticGLBindingsOneOff` loads GL
+  - `GetRequestedGLImplementation` returns the `GLImplementationParts`
+    - `GetAllowedGLImplementations` returns allowed implementations and is platform-specific on ozone
+    - because angle and cmd passthrough are both enabled, angle implementations are moved to the head of the vector
+    - if `--use-gl=foo` is specified,
+      `GetRequestedGLImplementationFromCommandLine` return `foo` impl
+    - otherwise, it falls back to the first implementation
+      - on drm, it is `kGLImplementationEGLANGLE` and `ANGLEImplementation::kDefault`
+      - on wayland, it is `kGLImplementationEGLANGLE` and `gl::ANGLEImplementation::kOpenGL`
+  - `InitializeStaticGLBindingsImplementation`
+    - this calls `GLOzoneEGL::InitializeStaticGLBindings` on drm and wayland
+    - on both platforms, `LoadDefaultEGLGLES2Bindings` is used to dlopen angle's `libEGL.so` and `libGLESv2.so`
+- `gl::init::InitializeGLNoExtensionsOneOff` initializes GL
+  - on ozone, `InitializeGLOneOffPlatform` calls
+    - `GetDisplayInitializationParams` to collect supported `DisplayType`s
+      - it often returns `ANGLE_OPENGL`, `ANGLE_OPENGLES`, and `ANGLE_VULKAN`
+      - it checks for allowed implementations and angle's EGL client extensions
+        - `EGL_ANGLE_platform_angle`
+        - `EGL_ANGLE_platform_angle_opengl`
+        - `EGL_ANGLE_platform_angle_vulkan`
+        - `EGL_ANGLE_platform_angle_device_type_egl_angle`
+    - `GLOzoneEGL::InitializeGLOneOffPlatform` to initialize a display
+      - it calls `GLDisplayEGL::Initialize` which calls `eglInitialize`

 ## GPU and viz